 In carrying out our mission, the NCC is committed to the highest standards of accountability and transparency.
 We will adhere to best practices in governance by ensuring that appropriate authorities, accountabilities, and decision-making structures are established.

-The National Cybersecurity Consortium (NCC) is a pan-Canadian network that supports the advancement of the Canadian cybersecurity ecosystem through research and development, commercialization, and training by driving collaboration among universities; private industry; not-for-profit organizations; provincial, territorial, and municipal governments; and other key cybersecurity stakeholders.
+The National Cybersecurity Consortium (NCC) is a pan-Canadian network that supports the advancement of the Canadian cybersecurity ecosystem through research and development, commercialization, and training by driving collaboration among academia; private industry; not-for-profit organizations; provincial, territorial, and municipal governments; and other key cybersecurity stakeholders.

 It cultivates collaboration and capacity-building across five areas of focus.